An iOS Push Certificate is required for notification delivery to all iOS apps.

 Under Services, select Apple Push Notification service SSL (Sandbox & Production) and click Continue.

-Choose an App ID from the App ID pop-up menu, and click Continue.
+Choose your App ID with matching Bundle ID from the App ID pop-up menu, and click Continue.

-Click Choose File.., select the CertSigningRequest file you saved in the first step, click Open, and then click Continue.
+Click Choose File.., select the CertSigningRequest file you saved in Step 2.1, click Open, and then click Continue.

 Click Download to save the certificate to your computer.